mbergmann-sh/basicbossGUI/README.md

 - show compiler output

 # Compiling the app...
-...should work fine under Linux, Windows, MacOS X and probably under BSD, too (didn't test that!).
+...should work fine under Linux, Windows, and probably under BSD, too (didn't test that!).
 You'll need a computer with either MSVC, GCC or MinGW C/C++ compiler setup with Qt5 installed and working!

 1. Create a folder to store the app